Boeing 787 delivery dry spell adds to 737 MAX woes

 Boeing's European rival Airbus AIR.PA delivered 64 aircraft in November, bringing the total so far this year to 477, compared to Boeing's 118.

-Boeing's closely watched monthly orders and deliveries snapshot comes five days after Ireland's Ryanair RYA.I booked a December order for 75 737 MAX jets, throwing Boeing a commercial lifeline after regulators lifted a 20-month safety ban.
+Boeing's closely watched monthly orders and deliveries snapshot comes five days after Ireland's Ryanair RYA.I booked a December order for 75 737 MAX jets, throwing Boeing a commercial lifeline.

 For November, Boeing received orders for two KC-46 tankers.